-Portable, potted plants are the ideal solution for gardeners who rent or have no soil.
+Portable, potted plants are the ideal solution for people who rent or have no soil.
 Here are some easy ways to grow and display your potted plants.

 TYPES OF POTS